baradi09/eazyctrl/README.rst

 Installing
 ==========

-EazyCtrl needs a recent Python 3 interpreter (has been tested with Python 3.6).
+EazyCtrl should work with any recent Python 3 interpreters.
+(It has been tested with Python 3.6).

 Use Pythons command line installer ``pip`` to install it::